1987 Utah State Aggies football team

-The 1987 Utah State Aggies football team represented Utah State University during the 1987 NCAA Division I-A football season as a member of the Pacific Coast Athletic Association (PCAA).
+The 1987 Utah State Aggies football team represented Utah State University during the 1987 NCAA Division I-A football season as a Pacific Coast Athletic Association (PCAA) member.
 The Aggies were led by second-year head coach Chuck Shelton and played their home games at Romney Stadium in Logan, Utah.
 They finished the season with a record of five wins and six losses (5–6, 4–3 PCAA).